Quick Look at these Traeger Smoked Pork Chops

-Key Ingredients
+Key Ingredients + Substitutions

-How to Prep Pork Chops before Smoking
+How To Prep Pork Chops Before Smoking

-Pat pork chops dry with a clean paper towel to remove excess moisture.
+Step 1: Pat pork chops dry with a clean paper towel to remove excess moisture.

-Pork Chop Brine
+Optional – Pork Chop Brine

 How To Smoke Pork Chops